-Maggie Campbell, fellow
+Maggie Campbell, marketing

 Maggie recently moved back to Silicon Valley after graduating from Columbia University.
 In college, she studied Political Science with concentrations in Comparative Politics and American Politics.
 Maggie is a passionate learner, and excited to find and support some of the world’s best teachers.
 When she’s not at work, you can find Maggie exploring the streets of San Francisco, or cheering at a Giants game.

 Josh earned a BA degree in Sociology from Davidson College, where he played for the men’s soccer team.
 After college, he worked in fundraising for Davidson College Athletics.
 At Curious, Josh is excited about working with teachers to create the best possible environment for lifelong learning.
 When he’s not chatting up teachers, you can find Josh writing, getting his workout on, or hacking up your local golf course.